mickem/nscp/docs/docs/api/index.md

 net start nscp
 ```

-You can also specify global settings in the `/settings/default` section.

-Alternatively you can specify the password on the shell:
+You can change the password from the command line using the following command:

 ```
-nscp web password - -set icinga
+nscp web password --set icinga
 ```

 The next chapter provides a quick overview of how you can use the API.